 Retiring in South Carolina: Making the Move With PODS

-Moving to South Carolina with a portable container from PODS can’t be any easier.
-PODS will deliver your container to your doorstep, where you can pack and load it on your own schedule.
-They will then transport it to your new home when you’re ready to move.
+Is South Carolina a good place to retire to?
+Absolutely!
+And with a portable container from PODS, it couldn’t be easier.
+The container will be delivered to your driveway, where you can pack and load it on your own schedule.
+Then, it will be transported to your new home when you’re ready to move.
 And if you need a little extra time at any point, that’s no problem!
-Flexibility is automatically built in, as one month of storage is included in the price of every move.
+Flexibility is automatically built in, with one month of storage included in the price of every move.

 #1 moving and storage company of 2024